-This DML will physically delete the segment which are "Marked for delete" immediately.
+This DML will physically delete the segment which are "Marked for delete" and "Compacted" immediately.

 Frequent data ingestion results in several fragmented CarbonData files in the store directory.
 Since data is sorted only within each load, the indices perform only within each load.
 This means that there will be one index for each load and as number of data load increases, the number of indices also increases.
 As each index works only on one load, the performance of indices is reduced.
 CarbonData provides provision for compacting the loads.
 Compaction process combines several segments into one large segment by merge sorting the data from across the segments.

 There are two types of compaction Minor and Major compaction.

 In minor compaction the user can specify how many loads to be merged.
 Minor compaction triggers for every data load if the parameter carbon.enable.auto.load.merge is set.
 If any segments are available to be merged, then compaction will run parallel with data load.
 There are 2 levels in minor compaction.